bntmzu/data_analysis_portfolio/README.md

 # Portfolio: Data Analyst
 ## About Me
-Hello!
-My name is Kate, and I am an aspiring data analyst.
-In this repository, you can find some of my projects that have been completed during my studies and practice.
+Hi!
+My name is Kate and my role involves assisting companies and researchers in analyzing and visualizing their datasets.
+I am knowledgeable in various data science processes, including data preprocessing, applying statistical methods, and data visualization.
+In this repository, you will find a selection of my projects that were completed during my academic studies and ongoing practice.
 <br>

 ## Skills and Technologies